Skip advert

 Advertisement - Article continues below

 Yes, you’ll find the Tucson a little more expensive to buy now, but we think Hyundai has managed to create a family car that’s as desirable as it is sensible.
-That’s why we named it our Mid-size SUV of the Year in 2021, 2022 and 2023.
+That’s why we named it our Mid-size SUV of the Year in 2021, 2022, 2023, and 2024.

 Let’s cut straight to the chase – the previous Tucson was a car that primarily sold itself on practicality, modest pricing and family usability, while decent levels of kit went some way towards making up for its distinct lack of flair.

-However, this fourth generation of Hyundai’s mid-size SUV is a slightly different proposition, keen to establish itself as a premium offering for families that value style and refinement, as well as the more prosaic qualities of overall load space and day-to-day functionality.
+However, this fourth generation of Hyundai’s mid-size SUV is a different proposition, and keen to establish itself as a premium offering for families that value style and refinement, as well as the more prosaic qualities of overall load space and day-to-day functionality.

-Competition is fierce in this sector of the market and many of the Tucson’s rivals have established USPs that help them stand out from the pack.
+Competition is fierce in this sector of the market, and many of the Tucson’s rivals have established USPs that help them stand out from the pack.
 The Volkswagen Tiguan has an unmistakable air of quality and a solid reputation, while the Ford Kuga is highly rated and brings a sense of driving fun to family SUV life.
 The Skoda Karoq and SEAT Ateca offer different blends of the tried and trusted Volkswagen Group formula, with Peugeot’s 3008 delivering a classy cabin and typical Gallic charm.

 Advertisement - Article continues below